dakivara/pgcrud/docs/getting-started/read.md

 ## Group By

-You can pass a single or multiple expressions to group by the corresponding columns.[^4]
+The `group_by` parameter is used to aggregate records based on one or more columns.
+You can provide a single expression to group by one column or multiple expressions to group by several columns.[^4]

 [^4]: You can also use pass integers to the `group_by` parameter to group by the respective columns in the `select`clause.